 Tax time can fill anyone with trepidation, but the apprehension of looming tax liability can be especially worrisome for independent contractors, freelancers and gig workers who generate the bulk of their annual income through self-employment.

-The current self-employment tax rate is 15.3 percent, which includes 12.4 percent for social security and 2.9 percent for Medicare.
+The current self-employment tax rate is 15.3%, which includes 12.4% for social security and 2.9% for Medicare.
 That’s stiff, but unfortunately, that’s not all the tax burden facing independent contractors.
-They also must pay an additional income tax on their earnings that place their final tax liability at 30 percent or more of gross income.
+They also must pay an additional income tax on their earnings that place their final tax liability at 30% or more of gross income.
 So if you made $50,000 driving for Uber, renting your house out on Airbnb, or working as a freelance web designer, you’ll owe about $15,000 in taxes.

 Paying nearly one-third of your annual income to the IRS is a deep financial cut.
 Freelancers who rely on the bulk of the income they generate to pay living and other expenses could be forced out of their coveted lifestyle and back into “regular” jobs just to alleviate their tax concerns.

-Contributions to a Self Directed Solo 401(k) Reduces Tax Burden
+Contributions to a Self-Directed Solo 401(k) reduce tax burden

-Account holders can currently directly contribute up to $19,000 as a deduction of compensation, which immediately knocks off $19,000 of taxable income.
-The total contributions from investment income generated are $56,000 per year.
-That number increases to $62,000 for account holders over the age of 50.
+Account holders can currently directly contribute up to $19,500 as a deduction of compensation, which immediately knocks off $19,500 of taxable income.
+The total contribution limit from investment income generated is $57,000 per year.
+That number increases to $63,500 for account holders over the age of 50.

 Clearly, direct contributions and total contributions can have a significant outcome on your tax bill.
-That’s one of the reasons why the Self Directed Solo 401(k) is such an outstanding product for people with self-employment income taxes.
-Generating a lot of 1099 income is not super favorable, and it can really take away a lot of the incentive to do it
+That’s one of the reasons why the Self-Directed Solo 401(k) is such an outstanding product for people with self-employment income taxes.
+Generating substantial 1099 income is not favorable, and it can really take away a lot of the incentive to do it

-Unlock the Power of a Self Directed Solo 401(k) for Retirement Investing
+Unlock the Power of a Self-Directed Solo 401(k)

 We’ve built an entire ecosystem that allows you to actively use and manage this account for every stage of your journey into and through retirement, from annual contributions to distributions when you are at that point in your life.

-Self-employed workers have until Dec.
-31, 2019, to open a Self Directed Solo 401(k) and make contributions that count against 2019 income.
+Self-employed workers have until December 31, 2019 to open a Self-Directed Solo 401(k) and make contributions that count against 2019 income.
 Although taxes don’t come due until April, accounts must be set up by December 31.